ITISFoundation/osparc-manual/docs/platform_introduction/core_elements/Data.md

 ## Cloud Storage Types

-In order to embed your data into services and studies, and to store, retrieve and maintain your data and files within the *osparc* platform, we are currently offering two convenient options:
+In order to embed your data into services and studies, and to store, retrieve and maintain your data and files within the *o²S²PARC* platform, we are currently offering two convenient options:

 * Dat-Core / Pennsieve
 * Sim-Core S3